14all-agency/shopify-llms-txt-directory/https-np0i0a-pm-myshopify-com.md

     Availability: Available
     Image: https://cdn.shopify.com/s/files/1/0755/3237/0151/files/5d2a6680-c3a9-4a45-a602-35361500ebd0-Max-Origin.webp?v=1762626136
     Price: $37.02 USD
-- [Ribbed Knit Long Sleeve Top & Wide Leg Pants Set - Pretty Melanin](https://np0i0a-pm.myshopify.com/products/ribbed-knit-long-sleeve-top-wide-leg-pants-set): Features:Drawstring Number of pieces:Two-piece Stretch:Slightly stretchy Material composition:100%  - Pretty Melanin Boutique
+- [Ribbed Knit Long Sleeve Top & Wide Leg Pants Set - Pretty Melanin Boutique](https://np0i0a-pm.myshopify.com/products/ribbed-knit-long-sleeve-top-wide-leg-pants-set): Ribbed Knit Long Sleeve Top & Wide Leg Pants Set Elevate your everyday wardrobe with our Ribbed Knit Long Sleeve Top & Wide Leg Pants Set, the perfect blend of comfort and contemporary style.
+Crafted from a premium ribbed knit fabric, this matching set offers a soft, stretchy feel designed to move with you throughout your day.
+The long sleeve top features a relaxed fit with a classic crew neckline, making it ideal for layering or wearing solo.
+The coordinating wide leg pants provide a modern silhouette that flatters every figure.
+An elastic waistband ensures a secure, comfortable fit, while the flowy design adds a touch of elegance to your ensemble.
+This two-piece set is versatile enough for lounging at home, running errands, or dressing up with your favorite accessories for a chic day out.
+Soft, breathable ribbed knit material Long sleeve crew neck top Comfortable, wide leg pants with elastic waistband Relaxed fit for effortless style Easy to mix and match with other closet staples Available in a variety of classic colors, the Ribbed Knit Long Sleeve Top & Wide Leg Pants Set is your go-to choice for a cozy yet polished look.
+Enjoy style without sacrificing comfort—whether you’re working from home, meeting friends for coffee, or simply unwinding after a long day. - Pretty Melanin Boutique
-  Updated: 2025-11-10T05:00:47Z
+  Updated: 2025-11-14T05:23:51Z
   Vendor: Trendsi
   Product Type:
   Availability: Available